Qiucha/IPcam-Cat-Detection/README.md

 TS_NTFY_STATE=[ex: ./ts/ntfy/state]
 ```

-### Step.3 Build Ntfy Server
+### Step 3.
+Build Ntfy Server
 Here, the process using tailscale and docker is been shown, this could be replaced with other options of your own choice.
 Note that here a desktop docker environment is recommended for tailscale login without a ts-authkey.
-Otherwise, using a authkey could be a time-saver.
+Otherwise, using an authkey could lead to a smoother depolyment.

 #### 3.1.
 Setup `ntfy-docker` docker container stack
 ```shell
 cd ntfy-docker
 docker compose up -d
 ```
 Login to your tailscale account via the link provided in ts-ntfy docker log interface.
-Or add your ts-authkey in the `docker-compose.yml` file by uncommenting the `TS_AUTHKEY=...` line and add your ts-auth key to it in the [`docker-compose.yaml`](ntfy-docker/docker-compose.yaml) file.
+Or use your ts-authkey in the `docker-compose.yaml` file by uncommenting the `TS_AUTHKEY=...` line and add your ts-auth key to it in the [`docker-compose.yaml`](ntfy-docker/docker-compose.yaml) file.

 #### 3.2.
 Make some necessary file in `ntfy` docker container
 Head to execute tab of `ntfy` docker container in docker desktop.